 Journaling to Relieve Stress

-I would recommend writing bullet point journals.
-It’s a very easy way to write the essential, without losing yourself into the labyrinth of verbosity.
-It’s easier to read as well, afterward.
+Writing about our thoughts and emotions can relieve stress and improve our mood.
+I would recommend writing bullet-point journaling.
+It’s an easy way to write the essential without losing yourself into the labyrinth of verbosity.
+It’s also easier to read afterward.

 As an example: